Washington, DC Debt Relief: All You Need to Know

 Child Care

-Families receiving Temporary Assistance for Needy Families (TANF), teen parents seeking their high school diploma, and other parents pursuing education to improve their employment opportunities and prospects may qualify for a subsidized childcare program organized by the DC DHS.
+Families receiving Temporary Assistance for Needy Families (TANF), teen parents seeking their high school diploma, and other parents pursuing education to improve their employment opportunities and prospects may qualify for a subsidized childcare program organized by the capital's DHS.
 When qualifying for this program, needs, income, and family size are all considered.

 Shelters for the Homeless

 The DC Department of Human Services assists families, individuals, veterans, and young people facing homelessness or needing immediate rental assistance.
-They provide outreach, emergency shelter, and day centers, as well as a variety of other vital housing programs.
+They provide outreach, emergency shelters, and day centers, as well as a variety of other vital housing programs.

 Free Transportation Services

 In December 2022, the nation’s capital voted to waive fares for all Metrobus rides within the city limits beginning July 1, 2023.
-This was the first initiative in the nation to offer free public transit (In a major city).
+This was the first initiative in the nation to offer free public transit in a major city.

-Conclusion on Achieving Debt Relief in Washington DC
+Conclusion on Achieving Debt Relief in Washington, D.C.